 Weed seeds, as well as other nasties, could be lurking in your mulch.
 Find a reliable farm or a source that is free of weed seeds.
 A double-mulching approach can be useful.
-You must first prepare the area and then wrap damp newspaper around the plants.
-After that, continue by adding a nutrient-dense mulch that contains few to no weed seeds.
+First, prepare the area and then wrap damp newspaper around the plants.
+After that, continue adding a nutrient-dense mulch containing few to no weed seeds.

-Pests that like to infiltrate gardens, such as snails and slugs, love to hide in mulch.
+Pests like infiltrating gardens, such as snails and slugs, love to hide in mulch.
 It can be useful to use a repellent to keep the snails at bay.

 Examples of deterrents include:

 - Broken up eggshells.
 Snails will have a tough time maneuvering past broken-up eggshells and avoiding the region.

 - Applying petroleum jelly to the most damaged places will help since snails and slugs will find it too slippery and give up.